 Pies are one of the easiest desserts to prepare ahead of time!

 As with most pies, there are a few steps you need to complete to get to the finished product.
-A lot of these components can be broken down into steps and done days (or weeks) in advance.
+Many of these components can be broken out and done days (or weeks) in advance.

 You can make the pie dough ahead of time.
 You can prepare the dough up to 2 days ahead, or up to 3 months in the freezer.

-It is best to cook any frozen pie within 3 months, because the longer it is stored in the freezer, the less pronounced the flavor is.
+It is best to cook any frozen pie within 3 months, because the longer it is stored in the freezer, the less pronounced the flavor will be.
 However, you can wait as long as about 1 year if frozen properly.
+To bake it, either defrost overnight and bake as the recipe calls for, or Bake it From Frozen.

 How to Serve and Store It